pnkj-kmr/postgres-ha/README.md

-# PostgreSQL with repmgr - High Availability Cluster
+# PostgreSQL with repmgr - High Availability Setup

 _postgres [14.6] and repmgr [5.3.3] with 3 linux machine | choose higher version if you like_